MediaComem/comem-archidep/ex/systemd-deployment.md

 You must write a **systemd unit file** which describes how and when to run the application (the "unit" in systemd terminology).
-You can see an example of an existing unit file by displaying the one running the SSH server on your server:
+You can see an example of an existing unit file by displaying the one for the SSH server on your server:

 ```bash
 $> cat /lib/systemd/system/ssh.service